-The Commissioners adopted a pragmatic approach in planning and facilitating the reconstruction of the central business area.
-Although entitled to act alone,
+The Commissionersadopted a pragmatic approach in planning and facilitating the reconstruction of the central business area.
+Although entitled to act alone, they were assisted by the Napier Reconstruction Committee, a voluntary group of citizens who represented local organisations.

-The Commissioners were aware that the earthquake provided an opportunity to produce a well-laid out town and to correct errors of the past.
+The Commissioners were aware that the earthquakeprovided an opportunity to produce a well-laid out town and to correct errors of the past.
 They acknowledged, however, that this opportunity was seriously limited by finance and time.
-The earthquake had occurred in the midst of the Great Depression, and business people wanted to get their business premises rebuilt and operating as soon as possible.
-Consequently, the town planning scheme initiated for Napier was limited to street widening, splaying of street comers, and opening several new streets and service lanes.

-LEFT:: Pania and Marine ParadeGardens.

-RIGHT:: Marine ParadeGardens and Tom Parker Fountain.
+The earthquakehad occurred in the midst of the Great Depression, and business people wanted to get their business premises rebuilt and operating as soon as possible.
+Consequently, the town planning scheme initiated for Napier was limited to street widening, LEFT:: Pania and Marine ParadeGardens.
+RIGHT:: Marine Parade Gardens and Tom Parker Fountain.
 BELOW RIGHT:Masonic Hotel.